eclipse-pass/main/README.md

 ## Current Status

-The [PASS project](https://projects.eclipse.org/projects/technology.pass) is currently in the Incubation phase at an Eclipse Foundation.
-Code for the project can be found in the GitHub organization: [https://github.com/eclipse-pass].
+PASS is currently in the [Incubation phase as an Eclipse Foundation project](https://projects.eclipse.org/projects/technology.pass).
+Code for the project can be found in the [eclipse-pass](https://github.com/eclipse-pass) GitHub organization.

 ## Documentation